hardikvasa/webb/README.md

-## Webb - Web Scrapper and Crawler
+## Webb - Web Scrapper and Crawler Library
 An all-in-one Python library to scrap, parse and crawl web pages

 ### Gist